Eat Your Veggies: What are the Best Vegetables for Dogs

 3. Potatoes

 Moderation is key here.
 Although they are just as delicious to your doggo, as they are to us - they should be considered a sometimes food.
-They have a high glycemic index, leading to blood glucose spikes, which long term could trigger diabetes or insulin resistance.
+They have a high glycaemic index, leading to blood glucose spikes, which long term could trigger diabetes or insulin resistance.
 Simple carbohydrates in white potatoes may contribute to weight gain, and the presence of solanine, especially in green or sprouting potatoes, poses a risk of toxicity.

 5. Spinach